Milan-Chicago/CityCollegesofChicago/README.md

 Passcode: 478479

+## Important Note
-NOTE:  Please bring a computer to every class session as this is a #hands-on course.
-You will be expected to actively participate in exercises that require the use of GitHub and Git.
-Without a computer, you will not be able to fully engage with the course material.
+**Please bring a computer to every class session.
+This is a hands-on course, and active participation in exercises using GitHub and Git is required.
+Without a computer, you will not be able to fully engage with the course material.**

 This repository is a clearing house for resources for individual workshops from [City Colleges of Chicago School of Continuing Education](https://www.ccc.edu/kennedy/departments/continuing-education/).